-The ADC mode register primarily sets the conversion mode of the ADC to either continuous or single conversion.
+The ADC mode register is used primarily to set the conversion mode of the ADC to either continuous or single conversion.
 The user can also select the standby and power-down modes, as well as any of the calibration modes.
 In addition, this register contains the clock source select bits and the internal reference enable bits.
 The reference select bits are contained in the setup configuration registers (see the ADC Setups section for more information).
-The details of this register are shown in Table 16.